-Our participants expressed that the voice message input was often inappropriate, because emotional disclosure tends to include private or sensitive information.
-Stressful events often occur on the job or in relationships with others, and expressive writing may include negative emotions toward others.
-Therefore, our participants hesitated to record voice messages in public spaces as PA1 mentioned: ``\textit{I found it very challenging to use voice input because I didn't want others to hear me, so I had to wait for moments when there were no people around.
+Participants found voice message input unsuitable as it often involved private or sensitive emotional disclosures, making them hesitant to use it in public spaces, especially when expressing negative emotions about stressful events at work or in relationships, as PA1 mentioned: ``\textit{I found it very challenging to use voice input because I didn't want others to hear me, so I had to wait for moments when there were no people around.
 This was especially difficult when I was at work in the company.}''

-On the contrary, typing allowed participants to refine their thoughts and feelings because they could review and modify the content.
-As they typed on the keyboard, the text they entered appeared on their screen.
-They reviewed the content, making revisions as needed, which helped them review their writing objectively and organize their thoughts and emotions as PA12 commented ``\textit{I was able to write about the events of the day while recalling them in detail, which allowed me to organize my emotions.}''
+Typing with keyboards enabled participants to refine their thoughts and feelings by reviewing and modifying content objectively on their screens, as PA12 commented: ``\textit{I was able to write about the events of the day while recalling them in detail, which allowed me to organize my emotions.}''

-In contrast, some participants said organizing the content while speaking was challenging, and they sometimes found themselves not knowing what to say in the middle of recording.
+Some participants said organizing the content while speaking was challenging, and they sometimes found themselves not knowing what to say in the middle of recording.
 PA1 commented: ``\textit{I felt that I didn't know what to say once I started voice input, and I couldn't properly convey my thoughts.}'' With the keyboards, our participants were relaxed and could enter calmly: ``\textit{Also, when it came to speech, I was too nervous to say what I was thinking, so texting was easier for me since I could slowly look back and express my thoughts.}'' (PA2).